Adult social care in England statistics: background quality and methodology

 Timeliness and punctuality

 CLD is a quarterly collection, and the submission schedule (available to view on the CLD section of the AGEM CSU website) mandates that data must be provided by the end of the month following the mandatory reporting period.
 CLD statistics in the monthly statistics publication are produced using the single latest submission from each local authority providing it covers the latest mandatory reporting period.
-The data cut is taken one week after the submission deadline.
-For example, data covering 1 April 2023 to 31 December 2023 must be submitted by the end of January 2024.
-This is then processed for the publication on 7 February 2024 and included in the March 2024 publication.
+Data is taken for the publication some time after the submission window ends.
+The exact cut-off date is determined for each publication based on the data quality of submissions.
+In the adult social care monthly statistics publication, these tables are produced using submissions made by local authorities up to 14 February 2025.

-We compared statistics from CLD to similar statistics from the 2022 to 2023 SALT return.
+We compared statistics from the April 2025 publication to similar statistics from the 2023 to 2024 SALT return.
 Through SALT, local authorities submit aggregated data each year describing support to adults and their unpaid carers.
 However, CLD makes a quarterly collection of individual social care records which are then centrally processed and aggregated.
-At the end of 2024, we will be able to directly compare statistics from CLD and SALT for 2023 to 2024 and further information on work being carried out by NHS England is available in Central transformation principles.

-For the statistic contained in the monthly statistics publication - the number of people receiving local authority commissioned long-term support at the end of each month - we compared the earliest figure in the publication (30 April 2023) to the SALT figure under LTS001b for 31 March 2023, just one month earlier.
-LTS001b is a snapshot measure of the number of people supported by the local authority at the year-end where the support is long term.
+For the statistic contained in the monthly statistics publication - the number of people receiving local authority commissioned long-term support at the end of each month - we compared the relevant date in the publication (31 March 2024) to the SALT figure under LTS001b for 31 March 2024.
+LTS001b is a snapshot measure of the number of people supported by the local authority at the year-end where the support is long-term.
 We expect that records submitted via CLD with the service type ‘long-term support’ will be the same services, since the list of service types was based on the long-term support categories in SALT.

-The SALT and CLD derived figures are very close for the 151 local authorities whose data was compared, as figure 1 shows.
-Note that Hackney did not make a SALT return in 2022 to 2023, the Isles of Scilly is not included in the monthly statistics publication and Cumbria County Council was split to form Westmorland and Furness Council and Cumberland Council in April 2023.
+The SALT and CLD derived figures are very close for the 150 local authorities whose data was compared, as figure 1 shows.
+Note that Hackney did not make a SALT return in 2023 to 2024, the Isles of Scilly is not included in the monthly statistics publication and City of London was removed from the comparison for having small figures.

-Figure 1 shows a close correlation between the published statistic at 30 April 2023 and the SALT figures under LTS001b at local authority level.
-There are 6 data points coloured red to indicate the published statistic is below 80% of the SALT comparator.
+Figure 1 shows a close correlation between the client level data collection statistic and the SALT figures under LTS001b at local authority level.
+There are 2 data points coloured orange to indicate the published statistic is below 80% of the SALT comparator and 5 data points coloured blue to indicate the published statistic is above 120% of the SALT comparator.

 There are small differences in coverage and methodology that mean we do not expect the figures to match exactly.
 In the monthly statistics publication, individuals will be counted under multiple categories if they receive long-term support in multiple settings at the end of the month.
 These totals (rather than the data by setting) are comparable with LTS001b, whereby a person is counted in only one support setting based on a hierarchy.